 In lieu of flowers, please honor Betty by hugging a loved one, taking a meal to your neighbor, making a fresh flower arrangement, spending time with a child, helping a refugee family, or anything that makes your heart full.

-Contributions can be made to the Leukemia society in memory of Elizabeth Ann Poletti and Joseph Hamilton Poletti.
+Contributions can be made to The Leukemia & Lymphoma Society's Rocky Mountain Chapter in memory of Elizabeth Ann Poletti and Joseph Hamilton Poletti.

 Per Betty’s wishes, ‘Green’ burial arrangements are pending and she will be interred at Bear Canon Cemetery, 397 South Perry Park Road, Sedalia, CO